65875222

 Why Are Cucumbers Wrapped in Plastic?
 Experts Explain It’s More Than Just Hygiene

-Cucumbers are a staple in many salads and sandwiches, and when purchased from supermarkets, they often come wrapped in plastic.
-While many assume this wrapping is solely for hygiene, experts reveal there are important reasons beyond cleanliness for this practice.
+Cucumbers are a staple in many salads and sandwiches, and when you buy them from supermarkets, they often come wrapped in plastic.
+While most people assume this plastic layer is simply for hygiene, experts reveal there’s much more to it than just cleanliness.

 SUBSCRIBE FOR UPDATES